 PrivateVPN is a reliable, respected, strong, and safe VPN.
 The service makes it easy to keep your data and identity secure, all you have to do is click to connect and you’re ready to enjoy the world wide web.
 With PrivateVPN you can surf and stream with full privacy on a wide array of devices, including PC, iOS, Android, and Mac, all thanks to the company’s lightweight and easy to use software.

-PrivateVPN operates a small but secure network of 100 servers in 59 different countries.
+PrivateVPN operates a small but secure network of ~150 servers in some 60+ different countries.
 Data is locked down with 256-bit AES encryption to keep your connection safe, and an automatic kill switch and DNS leak protection along with a zero logging policy on traffic ensure your privacy is never at risk.

 WebRTC vulnerabilities are a frightening prospect for a lot of users, especially those who are concerned about their online privacy.
 Disabling the feature in most popular browsers is extremely easy, however.
 With a few minutes of your time and a good VPN running in the background, you can surf and stream the web with complete confidence.

 Know any other tips for disabling WebRTC in your favorite browser?
 Share your thoughts in the comments section below!